Tell the EPA: Stop Dow’s Deadly Duo of Agent Orange and Roundup Herbicides

 The deck is stacked in Dow’s favor.
 In its review of Enlist Duo, the EPA won’t be considering any of the new evidence on the dangers of glyphosate.
 And it isn’t looking at the harms to human health when we’re exposed to glyphosate and 2,4-D in combination.

-Earlier this year, the U.S. Department of Agriculture (USDA) signaled it will approve Dow’s new Enlist-brand corn and soy crops, even though the agency admits that if the new crops are approved, the annual use of 2,4-D would jump from 26 million pounds to 176 million pounds.
+The USDA admits that introduction of the new crops are approved, the annual use of 2,4-D would jump from 26 million pounds to 176 million pounds.

 Independent scientists predict the spike in the use of 2,4-D would be even more dramatic.